Georgia04/readme.md/README.md

-### Hi there I am Georgia Gkegka👋
+### Hi there I am Georgia Gkeka👋
-I am a Computing Student.
-I practice myself on HTML and JAVA languages.
-I am currenlty working on creating websites that will meet the needs of our customers.
-Website design is one of my interests which I would like to pursue professionally in the future, having expanded even more my knowledge in this field.
+I am a recent graduate in Computer Science, passionate about the intersection of technology, design, and innovation.
+While I may have just completed my Bachelor's degree, my journey of learning and exploration is in full swing.
+Currently, I am deeply engaged in self-learning endeavors, with a particular focus on honing my skills in Java programming and UI/UX design.